Pilot technologies

 CIRAD is responsible for briquetting trials with raw biomass, while RAGT Energie is running pelletisation trials.

-• Optimisation of briquette production for fuel in Uganda
+- Optimisation of briquette production for fuel underway in Uganda

-• Installation of extruder pelletisation mill for producing fish feed pellets in Ghana
+- Extruder pelletisation mill installed for producing fish feed pellets in Ghana

-• Purchase of pelletising line for animal feed in Côte d’Ivoire
+- New larger pelletising line for animal feed installed in Côte d’Ivoire

-• Preparations for the design of a briquetting unit in Senegal
+- Construction of briquetting unit underway in Senegal

 Biocomposites and bioplastics